DanBrooker/Redact/README.md

 ## License

-redact is available under the MIT license.
+Redact is available under the MIT license.
 See the LICENSE file for more info.